 For my studies, I needed an internship abroad.
-I had experiences in marketing sector during my former internships, that’s why I choose to search for an internship in this sector.
-To see something different, I decide to go in a new industry, unknown to me.
-Tourism industry is a great way to combine travel and work, even better in a country I don’t know to discover everything about this world region, to get out of my French comfort and to meet new people.
-Having always wanted to travel Asia, I thought it was the good moment to leave.
+I had experience in the marketing sector during my former internships, that’s why I choose to search for an internship in this sector.
+To see something different, I decide to go into a new industry, unknown to me.
+The tourism industry is a great way to combine travel and work, even better in a country I don’t know to discover everything about this world region, to get out of my French comfort and to meet new people.
+Having always wanted to travel to Asia, I thought it was a good moment to leave.

 To be honest, the first days were complicated.
-I started to ask myself if I made the good choice to come here!
+I started to ask myself if I made a good choice to come here!
 Days passed and this fear quickly disappeared.
-I felt accepted and I wanted to discover more about this country full of stories, beautiful landscapes and cultures without forgetting to taste the culinary specialties of country so delicious.
+I felt accepted and I wanted to discover more about this country full of stories, beautiful landscapes and cultures without forgetting to taste the culinary specialities of the country so delicious.
 Finally, I love this country for its qualities and its faults because it’s so good to live there.

-About my internship, I was welcomed by Camille of my arrival at the airport and throughout the duration of my internship I learned a lot of thing thanks to her experience and her incredible love of Vietnam, more precisely for the North of Vietnam.
+About my internship, I was welcomed by Camille upon my arrival at the airport and throughout the duration of my internship, I learned a lot of things thanks to her experience and her incredible love of Vietnam, more precisely for the North of Vietnam.
 Then, first contact with the team I would say, warm is the word that characterizes the team.
 I share some good moments with them, about their country, their regions, their traditional dishes that I like to discover but also about their tradition.

 In conclusion, it was much more than an internship, it was a meeting, a sharing, a story finally a friendship.

 My first memory would be on my arrival in Vietnam.
-I was thinking that Vietnamese were very welcoming by their smile and finally I was surprised.
+I was thinking that the Vietnamese were very welcoming by their smile and finally I was surprised.
 Hanoi is a capital with its lifestyle.
 Vietnamese will not give you a warm welcome as you can see in movies.
-But now, I finally discovered the Vietnamese smiles, the smile of locals very glad to see how I integrate myself in their culture and daily life.
-Just few words in Vietnamese, while ordering a specialty in street food corner and you discover the amazing sympathy of these people.
+But now, I finally discovered the Vietnamese smiles, the smile of locals very glad to see how I integrate myself into their culture and daily life.
+Just a few words in Vietnamese, while ordering a speciality on a street food corner and you discover the amazing sympathy of these people.

 Vietnamese food!
-I will try to learn how to cook Vietnamese specialties when I will return to France but I don’t think I will be able to find the same flavors, so delicious.
+I will try to learn how to cook Vietnamese specialities when I will return to France but I don’t think I will be able to find the same flavours, so delicious.

-Another tip would be to choose a travel agency, because you can live a unique experience by learning about destinations in Southeast Asia with passionnate local experts who know every single details of destinations.
+Another tip would be to choose a travel agency because you can live a unique experience by learning about destinations in Southeast Asia with passionate local experts who know every single detail of destinations.